 While it’s often said that “audio is the most important part of video”, the reality is that marketers can get away with average audio quality within video content.

 In video content’s simplest form, you can point a smartphone at someone, record for a few minutes and then upload the video to a service such as YouTube, Vimeo or Instagram.
-James Wedmore is someone who makes a living teaching business people how to make videos with just an iPhone, a tripod and a lavalier microphone.

 Another option is to use a podcast agency such as Sweet Fish Media.
 Sweet Fish takes care of all the planning and logistics for B2B brands.